-ajwain paratha recipe – Simple Indian flat bread made with whole wheat flour and carom seeds.
+Ajwain paratha recipe with step by step photos – Simple Indian flat bread made with whole wheat flour and carom seeds.
+Ajwain paratha are made often in most Indian homes to serve with lentils dal / dahl or heavy curries.
 Ajwain or carom helps in improving the digestion and hence these simple paratha are good to have when there is a heavy side dish or a meal.
 These also go well in the lunch box as they keep good and soft for several hours.

 These ajwain paratha go very well with any veg curry or chicken gravy or even with simple egg curry.

 - 1 tsp ajwain or carom seeds (or powder)

 - ¾ to 1 cup water ( or luke warm water or butter milk)

 - ghee as needed for smearing & frying

 - To a mixing bowl add flour, salt and oil.
 Add water as needed and make a smooth dough.

 - Knead it well to a soft dough.
 Wrap it in a moist cloth and keep it covered.
 You can also keep it in a bowl and cover.
 Allow to rest for 30 mins.